montybasquiart/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

        * if the last digit is 0: the string and is 0
        * if the last digit is less than 6 and not 0: the string and is less than 6 and not 0
    * followed by a new line
+##
+__2. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game__ - [2-print_alphabet.py](./2-print_alphabet.py) - A program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+   * You can only use one print function with string format
+   * You can only use one loop in your code
+   * You are not allowed to store characters in a variable
+   * You are not allowed to import any module